sywc670/willcrypt/README.md

 ### Info

-encrypt files fast and secure.
+Encrypt files fast and secure.

-based on [cry](https://github.com/wille/cry), add local function.
+Based on [cry](https://github.com/wille/cry), with more function.

 ### usage